Meet the Team

 After music and recording school, Bryan worked at a top Atlanta studio where he assisted on Boys II Men’s debut album, which turned out to be a massive success.
 He then moved to LA to work for one of the largest studio facilities where he learned recording, mixing, production, and editing techniques from the absolute best in the business.
 He worked with artists as diverse as Quincy Jones, Frank Sinatra, Alanis Morrisette, No Doubt, Aerosmith, and Seal, to name a few and has been awarded over a dozen gold and platinum records.

 Around 2000, Bryan started working in film and television, helping composers with recording & editing of orchestral scores, synth & drum programming, and ultimately music editing, which was a natural fit.
 With over 25 years of Pro Tools experience, he has seen it evolve from a simple two-track editing tool to the industry-standard writing, recording, and mixing solution it is today.
 Bryan has over 150 IMDB credits in tv and film and brings his passion for music to every project.

 Leah Dennis is a music editor, singer, and producer living in Los Angeles, CA. After graduating from Berklee College of Music with a degree in Film Scoring, Leah started her journey in the music and film industry.
-While working under Grammy Award-winning film composer and guitarist, Heitor Pereira, Leah worked on the blockbuster animation Minions and The Angry Birds Movie.
-As a music editor, Leah has worked on many projects spanning the TV and film scene in Los Angeles, including Lionsgate TV's Step Up: Highwater, ABC's A Million Little Things, Dreamworks Animation's Spirit: Untamed and BET's Twenties.
+While working under Grammy Award-winning film composer and guitarist Heitor Pereira, Leah worked on the blockbuster animation Minions and The Angry Birds Movie.
+As a music editor, Leah has worked on a wide array of projects spanning the TV and film scene in Los Angeles, including ABC’s A Million Little Things, Dreamworks Animation’s Spirit Untamed, Netflix’s Jupiter’s Legacy and BET’s Twenties.
 In the Spring of 2017, she joined the team at JTN Music.